mavlink/qgc-user-guide/en/PlanView/pattern_structure_scan_v2.md

 The user can always configure the following settings:
 - **Start scan from top/bottom:** The direction in which layers are scanned.
 - **Structure height:** The height of the object being scanned.
-- **Scan distance:** Distance from the structure of the flight path.
+- **Scan distance:** Distance from the structure to the flight path.
 - **Entrance/Exit Alt:** Use this setting to avoid obstacles between the last/next waypoint and the structure to be scanned.
   - The vehicle will fly to the *Entrance/Exit* point at this altitude and then descend to the initial layer to start the scan.
   - The vehicle will ascend to this altitude after completing the scan and then move to the next waypoint.